saeedrm6/ubuntu-nginx-vod-module-docker/README.md

 Docker Hub
 ----------

-The image is available on Docker Hub:
+The image is available on Docker Hub: SOON